Legal Hockey Betting 2017

 Is It Legal To Bet On NHL Hockey Games In The United States?

-When it comes to the legal status of betting on hockey, it is and it isn't legal.
-What we mean by that is that there are legal options for American sports fans to place bets on the NHL hockey games, teams and players, but in order to remain on the legal side of things, you have to understand the landscape and know where and how to place your bets within the confines of the law.
+When it comes to the legal status of betting on hockey, you will not be breaking any federal laws as long as the site you bet at is located offshore and in a jurisdiction that has already legalized online gambling.
+There are legal options for American sports fans to place bets on the NHL hockey games, teams and players, but in order to remain on the legal side of things, you have to understand the landscape and know where and how to place your bets within the confines of the law.
 That is the purpose of this section of our guide.
 There are several US federal laws that address sports betting and online gambling throughout the United States.
 These gambling laws include the Federal Wire Act, the Professional and Amateur Sports Protection Act (PASPA), and the Unlawful Internet Gambling Enforcement Act (UIGEA).
 Each of these laws has some impact on the industry and we'll explain how.

 How the Federal Wire Act and PASPA Affect US Hockey Betting Options